 With that in mind, we’d only recommend pursuing Shopify’s phone-based support if you’re facing a business-critical emergency – like if your store has suddenly shut down, and immediate intervention is required.

 Shopify has cultivated impressive presences across all the social media platforms.
-With nearly four million Facebook likes, 3,000+ Instagram posts, and more than 325,000 Twitter followers, Shopify is certainly popular.
+With nearly four million Facebook likes, 3,350+ Instagram posts, and more than 412,000 followers on X (formerly Twitter), Shopify is certainly popular.
 But how much value do these platforms offer when it comes to seeking customer support – and how long can you expect to wait to receive an answer?

 Let’s start with Facebook, where – once you navigate to Shopify’s Facebook page – you can start up a live chat by hitting the “Message” button (to the bottom right hand corner of the screenshot below).

 This method still isn’t as fast or effective as going directly through the live chat tool on Shopify’s website.
 However, it will certainly be useful if you’re a regular Facebook user – particularly because it will open up a window in your Facebook Messenger, so you can chat to a Shopify support agent without having to leave the social media site.

-Shopify’s Twitter account, meanwhile – though it offers plenty of hilariously goofy content – will be a little slower.
-Unlike with Facebook, you can’t chat in real time, but rather will have to Tweet @shopify with your query.
+Shopify’s X account, meanwhile – though it offers plenty of hilariously goofy content – will be a little slower.
+Unlike with Facebook, you can’t chat in real time, but rather will have to include @shopify in your post.
 Of course, this has the benefit of making your customer support request public – meaning Shopify should care enough about its reputation to respond, if it hasn’t already – so X can be ideal if you haven’t heard back yet.

 Of these three main social media platforms, Instagram is the least helpful when it comes to customer support.
 Currently, we’re unable to message Shopify directly through the platform, though – like Twitter – you can tag Shopify in posts (or stories), and summarize your issue or support request in the image’s caption.